 Five-acre Outer Island Unit, the southernmost island in the Thimble Islands chain, was donated to the Service in 1995 for environmental education and scientific research purposes.
 There is a cooperative partnership between the Service and the Connecticut State University System to provide environmental education and scientific research programs for the public while assuring the well-being of the migratory bird species that utilize the coastal environments of Long Island Sound.
 This small island serves as important stopover habitat for birds migrating across Long Island Sound during the spring and fall.
 The northern and western portions of Outer Island are closed to the public to provide migratory birds and other wildlife an area free from human disturbance.

 The 31.5-acre Calf Island Unit boasts a diverse coastal habitat including tidal wetlands, intertidal flats, rocky intertidal shore, sandy beach, mixed forest and costal shrubland.
-The island provides excellent wading bird habitat and is located next to Great Captain's Island, which contains one of the largest heron and egret rookeries in the Long Island Sound.
+The island provides excellent wading bird habitat and is located next to Great Captain's Island, which contains one of the largest heron and egret rookeries in Long Island Sound.

 Follow Us Online